-One of the country’s leading infrastructure contractors Excalon, specialising in services within the utilities industry, have continued their pivotal work throughout both lockdowns.
+One of the country’s leading infrastructure contractors Salford-based Excalon has managed to sustain its pivotal work servicing the utility services throughout both lockdowns.

-The Managing Director Kevin O’Donnell started the company alongside Dessie Donnelly eighteen years ago and they have been considered a major contractor for over fourteen of those.
+Managing director Kevin O’Donnell started the company alongside Dessie Donnelly 18 years ago and they have been considered a major contractor for more than 14 of those.

 He said: “We’ve built our reputation up over many years resulting in gaining the major projects we’re currently working on.

 “The quality of our work is now known throughout the industry.”

 Despite two lockdowns, and a battle to keep all of the staff safe, the team have persevered with only a few of the office-based personnel being put on furlough.

 Mr O’Donnell said: “It’s been very difficult, but we’ve all worked hard to keep everyone safe throughout; with one- way systems plastic partitions between desks, hand sanitiser and thermometers being used.”

 Having the company based in Salford allows Excalon to be at the centre of the motorway network, and tap into external staff based in Manchester.